-How we handle your homeowners or condominium association in Toms Brook
+How we deal with your homeowners or condominium association in Toms Brook

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a handy archive for property owners in Toms Brook
+a useful source for landlords in Toms Brook

-- Before you move a tenant into your rental in Toms Brook
+- Before you move a tenant into your property in Toms Brook

 - Collections and evictions